AdyPutra3234/corona-LandingPage/README.md

 ## Getting Started

-Before start please configure your own .env file.
+Before start, create and configure your own .env file.

 ### Install the package